 What's happened

-A bomb exploded inside the Imam Ali Ibn Abi Talib Mosque in Homs, Syria, during Friday prayers, killing five and injuring 21.
-The attack targeted the Alawite minority and is part of ongoing sectarian violence following Bashar al-Assad's ousting.
+A bomb exploded inside the Imam Ali ibn Abi Talib Mosque in Homs, Syria, during Friday prayers, killing five and wounding 21.
+The attack, likely caused by planted explosives, underscores ongoing sectarian violence and security challenges following the fall of Bashar al-Assad.
 No group has claimed responsibility.

 What's behind the headline?